 Tell your doctor if you notice any of the following and they worry you:

 - pinkish, itchy swellings on the skin, also called hives or nettle rash, redness of the skin or any other skin reaction

 - asthma (asthmatic attack)

 - tingling or numbness of the hands, feet or mouth

 - visual disturbances

-- fast or irregular heart beats, also called palpitations
+- fast, slow or irregular heart beats, also called palpitations

 - development of new tiny blood vessels

 - swelling and redness along a vein which is extremely tender when touched